 From a control perspective, RS-232 control provides two distinct advantages:

 - Communication is bi-directional.
 Not only does this allow feedback to the controller – whether the power is off or on, what the current volume level is, etc – but it also enables error handling so that we can know a command was transmitted successfully.

 - Data throughput can be much faster.
 Infrared signals have relatively low bandwidth – with the ability to transmit up to a handful of commands per second – but modern serial communications can move significant amounts of data.
 Sending images or audio files may not be ideal, but doing so is theoretically possible, at least.

 Although it is more sophisticated than control via infrared or contact closure, the RS-232 standard dates back to the 1962 and was originally developed for modems and teletype machines.
 Since that time, electronic communications have come to be based predominantly on Internet Protocol.
 It follows that many devices today provide a control mechanism using IP.
-IP control is similar to RS-232 in that it is bidirectional, but it also has certain advantages.
-Specifically:

 - IP is network-oriented.
 RS-232 is a point-to-point protocol – that is, it connects two machines together directly.
 By contrast, IP defines a mechanism by which a large number of machines can be interconnected without having to run a physical connection between each pair.
 For RedEye, the implication is that you can add a virtually unlimited number of IP devices to your system, without ever running out of ports.
 And since both RedEye and RedEye Pro are attached to your (IP) network already, it means that you can have the bi-directional capabilities we introduced with RedEye Pro in the more inexpensive and compact RedEye package.